 We have financed our operations primarily with cash generated from product sales, supplemented by revenues from royalty and licensing arrangements, as well as proceeds from the sale of equity and debt securities.
 Continued cash generation is highly dependent on the success of our commercial products, as well as the success of our product candidates if approved by the FDA.
-While we expect continued profitability in future years, we anticipate there may be significant variability from year to year in the level of our profits particularly due to the commercial launch of Qelbree and the future commercial launch of SPN-830 (apomorphine infusion device), if approved by the FDA; continued market and payor pressures for our commercial products; and the unfavorable impact of the loss of patent exclusivity for Trokendi XR in January 2023.
+While we expect continued profitability in future years, we anticipate there may be significant variability from year to year in the level of our profits particularly due to the commercial launch of Qelbree and the future commercial launch of SPN-830

+(apomorphine infusion device), if approved by the FDA; continued market and payor pressures for our commercial products; the unfavorable impact of the loss of patent exclusivity for Trokendi XR in January 2023; and the likely unfavorable impact of the upcoming loss of patent exclusivity of Oxtellar XR in September 2024, or sooner under certain conditions.

-The Company believes its balances of cash, cash equivalents, marketable securities and long-term marketable securities, which totaled \$189.1 million as of June 30, 2023, along with cash generated from ongoing operations and continued access to debt markets, will be sufficient to satisfy its cash requirements over the next 12 months and beyond.
+The Company believes its balances of cash, cash equivalents, marketable securities and long-term marketable securities, which totaled \$225.3 million as of September 30, 2023, along with cash generated from ongoing operations and continued access to debt markets, will be sufficient to satisfy its cash requirements over the next 12 months and beyond.